 Obviously, the best solution to reduce water turbidity is to prevent it before it happens.
 The two best ways to do this are through active stormwater management, including:

-With that being said, these two strategies should already be incorporated as part of ongoing BMPs and an SWPPP plan
+With that being said, these two strategies should already be incorporated as part of ongoing BMPs and a SWPPP plan.

 On the other hand, once turbidity has diminished a waterway, communities can actively reduce turbidity in three different ways: